 Receiving a job offer is exciting!
 You may be tempted to accept right away, but give yourself time to evaluate the offer before making a decision.
 The resources below will assist you in making informed decisions when evaluating, negotiating, and responding to offers.

-If you want to talk through your offer with a Career Advisor, stop by during Drop-In Hours.
+If you want to talk through your offer with a Career Advisor, call 607-255-5006 to schedule an appointment.

 Evaluating An Offer

 Use the Career Related Decision Making Workbook to evaluate your offer and determine if it is the best fit for you.
 When evaluating an offer, or choosing between offers, consider not only the salary and benefits, but factors that will impact your job satisfaction.

 day-to-day job responsibilities; advancement opportunities; professional development/training opportunities; geographic location; company culture and environment; alignment of your values and goals with the organization's mission, vision, values, ethics, and expectations

 base pay; sign-on bonus; relocation assistance; performance-based bonuses; insurances (health, dental, vision); vacation time; sick/personal leave; retirement savings plan; stock options; continuing education; student loan forgiveness; flextime (this is not an exhaustive list; and not every employer will offer these benefits)

 If you have any questions about an employment contract, ask an attorney or trusted advisor to review it before signing.
 While advisors in the Engineering Career Center are available to assist in the decision-making process regarding job offers, we are not attorneys and do not review employment contracts.

 A security clearance is required for internships and jobs where you have access to classified information.
 These positions are often found within the United States government or entities that work on government contracts.
 While your potential employer is the best resources for answering questions you have about their security clearance process, the U.S. Department of State and ClearanceJobs.com provide additional information you may find helpful.